isomerpages/moe-blangahrisepri/_for-parents/Our School Rules and Regulations.md

 <label for="accordion3">C) Consequences of Wrong Conduct</label>
 <div>
 <p><strong>1.Attire and Appearance<br></strong>1.1 Students who do not observe the rules of attire, particularly the school uniform and PE attire, will be noted down by the Form Teachers.
 The Form Teachers will follow up with calls to parents/ guardians.<br>1.2 Students who do not conform to the rules with regard to accessories and jewellery will have their items confiscated.
 Parent/guardian should make an appointment, with the teacher, to collect the confiscated item in person.</p>
 <p><strong>2.
-Punctuality<br></strong>2.1 Students who are late for school more than three times will be issued a Letter of Warning.<br>2.2 If late-coming by student continues, further consequences, such as after school detention, may be meted out.<br>2.3 Repeated late-coming will have an impact on reported conduct and considerations for award nominations.</p>
+Punctuality<br></strong>2.1	Consequences, such as after-school detention, may be meted out to students who are frequently late for school.
+Repeated late-coming will have an impact on reported conduct grade and considerations for award nominations and recommendations.</p>
 <p><strong>3.
 Possession of banned and restricted items<br></strong>3.1 Mobile phones, smart watches, music/video players, electronic games, toys, card games and other electronic devices and expensive items brought to school will be confiscated.
 Parent/guardian should make an appointment, with the teacher, to collect the confiscated item in person.</p>
 <p><strong>4.
 Acts of misbehaviour<br></strong>4.1 The school does not condone acts of misbehaviour committed by students.
 To support students in learning from their mistakes, disciplinary actions (consequences) will be meted out according to the severity of the offences.
-Disciplinary actions may include: Personal reflection; (b) Peer apology; (c) Teacher-student conference; (d) Guidance / Counselling; (e) Confiscation of item; (f) Compensation for damaged item(s); (g) Behavioural Agreement; (h) After-school detention; (i) Adverse conduct grade;Suspension from identified school activities / school; (k) Caning; and/or (l) Reporting to relevant authorities such as the Police,&nbsp;Health Promotion Board, Compulsory Education Unit, etc.<br>4.2 Serious and repeated offences, for example, rudeness, use of inappropriate language, defiance, violence, fighting, bullying, vandalism, theft, and playing truant will not be tolerated.
+Disciplinary actions may include: Personal reflection; (b) Peer apology; (c) Teacher-student conference; (d) Guidance / Counselling; (e) Confiscation of item; (f) Compensation for damaged item(s); (g) Behavioural Agreement; (h) After-school detention; (i) Adverse conduct grade; (j) Suspension from identified school activities / school; (k) Caning; and/or (l) Reporting to relevant authorities such as the Police,&nbsp;Health Promotion Board, Compulsory Education Unit, etc.<br>4.2 Serious and repeated offences, for example, rudeness, use of inappropriate language, defiance, violence, fighting, bullying, vandalism, theft, and playing truant will not be tolerated.
 The school will administer caning for boys should they commit any of these serious and/or repeated offences.
 For girls, appropriate disciplinary action(s) will be taken depending on the offence committed.<br>4.3 Students who commit serious and repeated offences may also be liable for suspension or expulsion from school.
 Parents of such students will be called in for discussion with the Principal.</p>
 </div>
 </li>
 <li>